 At the international level, Bangladesh made commitments to: meet its treaty reporting obligations; cooperate with Special Procedures and other Council mechanisms, with a view to continuing to extend invitations to Special Rapporteurs to visit (on a regular basis); continue to engage with the UPR mechanism and implement recommendations; continue to support the work of the OHCHR; act as a bridge-builder between different groups at the Council; promote the realisation of the right to development; continue to support the UN agencies, programmes and funds; pursue the issue of human rights and climate change; and advocate for the rights of migrant workers across the entire migration cycle.

-An analysis of steps taken by Bangladesh in fulfilment of its international pledges shows that Bangladesh has participated in around a quarter of all panel discussions, interactive dialogues and general debates.
-Regarding cooperation with Special Procedures, Bangladesh facilitated only 6 out of 17 visit requests.
-However, it did respond to an impressive 90% of the 30 communications received.
-With respect to cooperation with Treaty Bodies, all of Bangladesh’s periodic reports are overdue or were submitted late.
-Bangladesh is an active supporter of the UPR mechanism, participating in the reviews of 84 other states during the first cycle.
+An analysis of steps taken by Bangladesh in fulfilment of its international pledges shows that Bangladesh has actively participated in the Council’s panel discussions, interactive dialogues, and general debates.
+Regarding cooperation with the Special Procedures, Bangladesh has only facilitated seven visits and it is yet to answer 18 visit requests; furthermore, it has only responded to 25 of 43 communications received.
+Concerning cooperation with Treaty Bodies, Bangladesh has submitted its reports under five of the seven conventions of which it is a party, and has two periodic reports overdue.
+Bangladesh is an active supporter of the UPR mechanism, participating in the reviews of 84 other states during the first and second cycles.